BE THE FIRST TO KNOW

 There are a few sources from which you can receive Paid Family Leave funds:

-- From a Short or Long-Term Disability Insurer.
 You can get this through your employer or on your own through a third-party insurer.
-Usually you will pay the insurer a premium each month, and in the event of an extended absence, you’ll receive payment directly from the third-party insurer.
+Usually, you will pay the insurer a premium each month, and in the event of an extended absence, you’ll receive payment directly from the third-party insurer.

-- From Your State.
-Only a handful of states have passed Paid Family Leave legislation, which mandate employers to offer Paid Family Leave under specific guidelines.
+Only a handful of states have passed Paid Family Leave legislation, which mandates employers to offer Paid Family Leave under specific guidelines.
 Those guidelines can vary from one state to the next.

 Paid Family Leave for Military Families